csev/cc4e/book/chap08.md

 ---------------------------------

 A different kind of file system interaction is sometimes called for - determining information _about_ a file, not what it contains.
-The UNIX command _Is_ ("list directory") is an example - it prints the names of files in a directory, and optionally, other information, such as sizes, permissions, and so on.
+The UNIX command `ls` ("list directory") is an example - it prints the names of files in a directory, and optionally, other information, such as sizes, permissions, and so on.

-Since on UNIX at least a directory is just a file, there is nothing special about a command like _/s;_ it reads a file and picks out the relevant parts of the information it finds there.
-Nonetheless, the format of that information is determined by the system, not by a user program, so _/s_ needs to know how the system represents things.
+Since on UNIX at least a directory is just a file, there is nothing special about a command like `ls` it reads a file and picks out the relevant parts of the information it finds there.
+Nonetheless, the format of that information is determined by the system, not by a user program, so `ls` needs to know how the system represents things.

-We will illustrate some of this by writing a program called _fsize. fsize_ is a special form of _/s_ which prints the sizes of all files named in its argument list.
-If one of the files is a directory, _fsize_ applies itself recursively to that directory.
+We will illustrate some of this by writing a program called `fsize`. `fsize` is a special form of `ls` which prints the sizes of all files named in its argument list.
+If one of the files is a directory, `fsize` applies itself recursively to that directory.
 If there are no arguments at all, it processes the current directory.

 To begin, a short review of file system structure.
 A directory is a file